kchatr/kchatr/README.md

 # Intro
 I'm Kaushik - a 16-year old quantum computing & machine learning enthusiast and software developer!
 I love learning about new technologies and languages, and I'm always looking for inspiration.
 I am also a contributor for Data Driven Investor and writer for Cantor's Paradise and The Startup on Medium.
 You can learn more about me from my website, https://kchatr.github.io
 - 🔭 I’m currently working on implementing quantum algorithm's using Qiskit and the IBM Quantum Computing Cloud Environment and the applications of generative algorithms in artificial neural networks.
 - 🌱 I’m currently learning Dart for creating UIs and using Flutter for creating Android and web applications.
-I'm also learning more about neural networks and using Tensorflow and PyTorch to solve various problems.
+I'm also learning more about applying neural networks to time series data and understanding how to use quantative analysis for investing.
 - 💬 Ask me about anything related to math, machine learning, quantum computing, blockchain, computer science, or investing :)
 - 📫 How to reach me: My LinkedIn (https://linkedin.com/in/kchatr) or my personal email (kchatr179@gmail.com).
 You can check out my articles at https://medium.com/@kchatr